Privacy Policy

 also sent to the TTS provider in that one case — only when both calendar

-tie-in and online TTS are enabled.
+extras and online TTS are enabled.
+If you also enable the MQTT bridge

 - If you opt in to the Smart Home / Home Assistant MQTT bridge